Rice production in South Korea: Icheon rice

-Icheon rice(이천 쌀) is rice produced in Icheon, Gyeonggi-do.
+Icheon rice(이천 쌀) is a japonica variety rice produced in Icheon, Gyeonggi-do.
 Icheon rice is the most preferred product among large and small retailers such as E-Mart, Lotte Mart, and Homeplus.
 Icheon rice has fewer calories, fat, and protein than other regions, and thiamine, niacin, vitamins, and essential amino acids, which make rice taste better, and taste better than other local rice even after March to April of the following year.
 There are three reasons why Icheon rice tastes good.
 First, 88% of farmers in Icheon farm underground water.
 Secondly, Icheon, Gyeonggi-do, is a basin-type topography located in the center of the inland, and has excellent quality due to the large seasonal temperature difference and daily temperature difference between day and night.
 Thus the region has a good environment for growing rice due to the higher sunlight during the bearing season.
 Thirdly, the soil fertility is good.
 This is because of high levels of granite gneiss present in the gray-brown soil.
 Water can be controlled better, and nutrition can be supplied to the crop until the late stage of growth.